-Walthamstow: From Arts and Crafts to Craft Beer
+Walthamstow: From Monoux and Morris to Beer and Bacon Jam

-We start our walk at the teenage home of William Morris which has been transformed in recent years winning the Art Fund Museum of the Year 2013.
+We start our walk at the teenage home of William Morris which was later home to plagiarist and publisher Edward Lloyd.
+Today it is home to the William Morris Gallery, Art Fund Museum of the Year 2013.

 The walk starts outside the front entrance to the William Morris Gallery which is about 12 minutes’ walk from Walthamstow Central station.
 Comprehensive travel instructions can be found on the William Morris Gallery’s website here http://www.wmgallery.org.uk/visit/getting-here